About Me Contact Adoption Stories My Grace filled Mess Image Map

 Terms to Avoid Positive Adoption Language

-Real/natural parents Birth parents: expectant mother, birthmother, birth father
+Real/natural parents Birth or first parents: expectant mother, birthmother, birth father

 Children of your own Biological children